javaadpatel/crypto-check/README.md

 - Insert the required API keys into the `local.template.settings.json` file
 - Rename the `local.template.settings.json` file to `local.settings.json`

+Additionally, the React front-end configuration can be found in the `config.js` file but this won't need to be changed unless you are deploying the front-end.

 ## Running the application